TimMangan/App-Info/docs/Windows/Audacity/InstallConfigure.md

 # Installation and Configuration Notes for Audacity
 By default the app will install into a `Audacity` folder under the apprpriate Program Files folder.

+## Project Evergreen
+Project Evergreen AppTracker provides information and sources for installers for this app https://stealthpuppy.com/apptracker/#audacity

 ## Exe based installer

 Silent installation is possible: